 Unfortunately, because of the extensive microbial diversity in papermaking facilities, the type of microorganisms that cause a particular issue at one facility might be entirely different from the types that create similar issues at another location.
 Therefore, one-size-fits-all solutions are not realistic; instead, biocide programs must be controlled through comprehensive, site-specific programs that include consistent monitoring with reliable testing tools.
 LuminUltra’s 2nd Generation ATP test kits enable paper machine operators to rapidly gain reliable information at any point in the paper process.
 Between reliable and accurate monitoring tools, best-in-class knowledge and support, and revolutionary software products, this tool is a perfect complement to your existing control program!

 LuminUltra’s 2nd Generation ATP test kits give your team the ability to diagnose, troubleshoot, and solve slime formation problems within a matter of hours, not days or weeks.
-Check out our brochure for Industrial Fluids Treatment.
+Check out our solutions for Industrial Process Water.